TykTechnologies/exp/README.md

 - `/cmd` - various development tooling and experiments

+In particular tools like `go-fsck`, `schema-gen` are usable for code analysis and linting with an extended godoc ruleset applying to fields.
+This is used to lint our data model in several places.
+The `summary` tool summarizes various things and also has some adoption.

 ## Aim of the repository

 The aim of the repository is to provide a space for the development of tooling